ErikDubbelboer/discnt.io/faq.md

 Who created Discnt?
 ---

-Discnt is a side project of Erik Dubbelboer.
+Discnt is a side project of <a href="http://blog.dubbelboer.com/about.html">Erik Dubbelboer</a>.

-What does Discnt means?
+What does Discnt mean?
 ---

 DIStributed CouNTers.